 Liptov: guesthouses, villas & hotels

-There's a campsite and sort of hut/hostel at the very entrance to the mountains
+There's a campsite and a hut/hostel at the trailhead.

-Refuges in either valley at the foot of the Otrhance
+Shelters in the valleys at the foot of the Otrhance

 Red Tape and Border CrossingFortunately, border crossing is no problem any longer but the national park rules are quite strict.
 In Slovakia, you don't pay an entry fee but you're not allowed to roam the park in winter/spring.
 Here are the detailed regulations for various fun activities.